 Other HCPs to use or implement our medical devices and therapies.

 The CoreValve System is a new way to treat severe aortic stenosis for patients for whom surgery is not recommended.
 Medtronic’s education and training programs help HCPs to safely adopt this therapy.
 Part of the program involves training by HCP proctors who have direct patient access and are highly trained and experienced in the new therapy.
 The HCP proctors visit sites where other heart HCPs are getting started with the therapy, and to help ensure that procedural best practices for the CoreValve System are being followed.

 To help ensure that the products we bring to market are safe and effective.

-Medtronic is currently collaborating with leading researchers worldwide to use an investigational deep brain stimulation (DBS) system, called Activa®PC+S, for physician-sponsored clinical studies that may one day transform the way people with various devastating neurological and psychological disorders are treated.
+Medtronic is currently collaborating with leading researchers worldwide to use an investigational deep brain stimulation (DBS) system, called Activa®PC+S, for HCP-sponsored clinical studies that may one day transform the way people with various devastating neurological and psychological disorders are treated.
 The investigational system from Medtronic is the first to enable the sensing and recording of brain signals while simultaneously providing targeted DBS therapy.
-Collaboration is critical in this research, as initial findings by physicians may lead to clinical trials that could result in personalized DBS therapy where device data is used to automatically adjust therapy to the needs of individual patients.
+Collaboration is critical in this research, as initial findings by HCPs may lead to clinical trials that could result in personalized DBS therapy where device data is used to automatically adjust therapy to the needs of individual patients.

 DBS therapy, which Medtronic helped pioneer, delivers mild electrical pulses to precisely targeted areas of the brain to control symptoms of Parkinson's disease and other conditions via a surgically implanted medical system, similar to a pacemaker.